 You can look at your own feet (with help) and see why there is often more pressure toward the outside of the foot.
 Kneel with on a chair and have someone hold a book or ruler across the balls of your feet.
 Are they angled up toward the inside or up at the outer part of the foot?
 Forefoot tilt is common so it’s likely that you’ll notice it.
 There’s a simple solution to reduce the pressure and increase comfort on your bike rides.

 Cleat Wedges are stackable to fine-tune your unique forefoot tilt.
 They are specially designed to “fill the gap” between the natural tilt of the foot and the flat pedal.
 Consequently, they allow your foot to remain closer to its innate position, not change it.

-Deciphering the amount of Cleat Wedges can be accomplished with the Foot Fit Calculator or the Forefoot Measuring Device (far right photo) or the Foot Fit Calculator.
+Deciphering the number of Cleat Wedges can be accomplished with the Foot Fit Calculator or the Forefoot Measuring Device (far right photo).

 BikeFit provides 3 different styles to fit almost any cleat type!